-How to Use Affirmations EffectivelyAffirmations get a bad rap.
+Affirmations get a bad rap.
 The phrase “putting lipstick on a pig” sums up the most frequent criticisms.

 I see affirmations as a tool—they can be used effectively, or not.
 I have used them and they’ve helped me to rewire certain thought patterns, so I want to share how I approach them.

 This is the original meaning of the word “affirmation”.
 It has been misused as a way to try to convince oneself of things that are blatantly untrue or or wishes rather than truths, such as “I’m wealthy” or “All my relationships are harmonious”, when they are clearly not.

 The first affirmation I worked with was, “I love myself”.
 I still find it to be effective to help remind myself of this when I am being self-critical.